Food Hygiene and Safety Audit & Next Steps

-Food Safety Audits - What To Do Next?
+Food Hygiene and Safety Audit - What To Do Next?

 The Stats Behind Foodborne Illness

 The CDC reports that every year approximately one out of every six individuals in the United States experiences a food borne illness.

 - About 48 million people become ill each year due to a foodborne pathogen

 - About 3,000 people die due to foodborne illnesses

 - Foodborne illness costs in the US are estimated to be between $14-$16 billion every year

 The pathogens that cause foodborne illness are present in most food groups, from meats, to produce, to dairy products, and they pop up almost equally in processed and simpler foods.
 Foods, including safely cooked and ready-to-eat foods, can become cross-contaminated with pathogens transferred from raw egg products and raw meat, poultry, and seafood products and their juices, other contaminated products, or from food handlers with poor personal hygiene.

 Regulatory compliance and Hazard Analysis & Critical Control Points (HAACP) programs entail Good Manufacturing Practices (GMPs), all of which help achieve high level food safety processes.
 Common sense also demonstrates the value of GMPs across all parts of an operation, which include: